phaserjs/phaser/README.md

 * Loader can now load JSON files specifically (game.load.json) and they are parsed and stored in the Game.Cache.
 Retrieve with game.cache.getJSON(key).
 * TileSprites can now receive full Input events, dragging, etc and be positioned in-world and fixed to cameras.
 * The StateManager now looks for a function called 'resumed' which is called when a game un-pauses.
+* Key.onHold added.
+This event is dispatched every time the browser sends a keydown event and the key is already being held down.

 Updates: